ishdaddy7/crawler/README.md

 * Attempts to click the "accept"/privacy notice to fully load the page content.
 * Sniffs HTTP requests made by the browser (via Puppeteer)
 * Attempts to identify vendors based on the hostname in the request URL, checking against a database I created.
+* Writes results to a mysql database, which was visualized in a Redash.io dashboard.

 Not the most accurate, as it's unclear which vendors are still active vs. left on the page/unused.
 But for the task at hand it produced directional insights that fulfilled the objective.